-Protecting Against Re-Identification
+Protecting Against Re-Identification, New Techniques

 For instance, businesses spend a great deal on cybersecurity.
 However, should a hacker or other individual breach the server and make off with the customer data – the company is responsible.
 The business’s reputation will be lost, and the costs of repairing a data breach could be in the millions.